Seder hishtalshelus: Adam Kadmon

-Adam Kadmon ("Primordial Man"), an anthropomorphic term, is the revelation of the specific Divine Will for Creation after the Tzimtzum.
+Adam Kadmon ("Primordial Man" or "Anthropos"), an anthropomorphic term, is the revelation of the divine will for creation after the tzimtzum.
 Its paradoxical nature is expressed as both Adam (creation) and Kadmon ("primary" divinity).
-As the level of Keter ("Crown") divine will, it is pure light, with no vessels, bounded by its future potential to create vessels.
-It is sometimes counted as the first of the Five Worlds, but its supreme transcendence is prior to the emergence of the sefirot and Shevirat Hakeilim ("Shattering of their Vessels"):
+As the will of Keter, it is pure light, with no vessels, bounded by its future potential to create vessels.
+It is sometimes counted as the first of the Five Worlds, but its supreme transcendence is before the emergence of the sephiroth and the shattering of their vessels: